Shihyeon/Shihyeon/README.md

 ### About me

-- Undergraduate researcher at the laser optics lab.
+- Undergraduate researcher at the Laser Optics Lab.
-- Department of Physics, Senior year
+- Senior year, Department of Physics
+- Developing software for research equipment control
-- Develop Minecraft mods and plugins as a hobby
+- Developing Minecraft mods and plugins as a hobby
+> Proficient in Python, Java, and C

 ---